MahShaaban/DeepMVP/README.md

 #### PTM site prediction:

 Below is an example for PTM site prediction.
 The input (-d) is a protein database file in FASTA format which contains the protein sequences to predict.
-The following command line is used to predict all PTM sites supported by DeepVEP.
+The following command line is used to predict all PTM sites supported by DeepMVP.

 ```
-python deepvep.py predict -m models/ -d example/Q5S007.fasta -t 2 -o output_folder
+python DeepMVP.py predict -m models/ -d example/Q5S007.fasta -t 2 -o output_folder
 ```

 The output folder ("output_folder") of the example command line looks like below: